19 and a half years, they still don't trust me to execute the programming format.

 Somebody's conservative when they're not.

-Somebody believes certain things that you want them to believe that they really don't, because of an emotional attachment that you might have to a candidate or what have you.
+Somebody believes certain things that you want them to believe that they really don't because of an emotional attachment that you might have to a candidate or what have you.

-Remember what this program's about.
+Remember what this program is about.

-This program is about creating as many informed, educated and engaged people as possible who participate in the electoral process in this country.
+This program is about creating as many informed, educated, and engaged people as possible who participate in the electoral process in this country, not create a bunch of mind-numbered robots or sheep or what have you.

-Now let's go to the audio sound bites.
+Now, let's go to the audio soundbites.

 My understanding is that there's sort of a dispensation given to the late night shows.